Updated July 30th, 2018.

 - The fourth quote, which was sent nearly a full day later, he didn’t even view at all.

 Notice the downward progression?
-This illustrates the next reason why it’s good to send quotes quickly: there’s a high likelihood that the client is actually still there, on the website – and you can catch them.
+This is the exact reason why you should send quotes as quickly as possible: there’s an extremely high likelihood that the client is actually still there, browsing, on the website – and you can catch them.
 Personally, if it’s already a couple hours after the initial request and other people have bid already, I don’t even send a quote.
 It’s a waste of time and money (remember, you pay to bid on jobs).

 Freelancing is not a meritocracy.
 Do not rely on your quality of work to speak for itself because, spoiler: it won’t.
 You’ve literally got to call dibs on gigs.

-The “_first_name_” tag is handy because it will auto-populate with the client’s name, exactly as they wrote it (for the love of God, if you’re going to call a client by name in your message, don’t use the wrong name†).
-Additionally, if they write out the theme to their party, I will
+Luckily, Thumbtack gives you a tool or two to fudge it a bit.
+The “_first_name_” tag is handy because it will auto-populate with the client’s name, exactly as they wrote it*.
+Additionally, I will personalize in the body of the quote, if I can.
+Example: if they include a theme for their party, I will

-This isn’t necessarily related to quote templates, but it’s still important to keep in mind during the bidding & communication process:
+This isn’t necessarily related to quote templates or sending quotes, but it’s still important to keep in mind:

-I’ve been using Thumbtack for nearly a year now.
 More than once, I’ve had to play tech support.
-I think when a client fills out a project request, they assume that the freelancers are actually employees of Thumbtack.
-It’s not a big deal, but stay long enough, and I guarantee you will get questions about how the site works and be expected to resolve problems.
+I think some clients fill out a project request, and then they naturally assume that the freelancers quoting to them are actually employees of Thumbtack.com.
+Not a huge deal, but I guarantee you’ll get questions on how the site works and be expected to resolve problems.
+Some examples of gripes I’ve received:

-While it’s incredibly tempting to tell them you don’t know††, I personally believe that a bit of know-how here is good customer service.
-Sure, Thumbtack has their very own sector of dedicated tech support, but it doesn’t exactly smack of professionalism when you pawn a client’s trouble-shooting off on someone else.
-Plus, if the issue is something that’s delaying them from hiring you, and the goal is to get hired, wouldn’t you want to take charge of the situation and resolve it quickly?
-9 times out of 10, when a client says, ‘I’ll call you back,’ they don’t.
+While it’s incredibly tempting to tell them you don’t know**, a bit of know-how about the site can be good customer service.
+Sure, Thumbtack.com has their own tech support, but it doesn’t exactly smack of professionalism when you turf a client’s problem to someone else.
+Plus, if the issue is something delaying them from hiring you, wouldn’t you want to take charge of the situation?
+When a client says, ‘I’ll call you back,’ they usually don’t.
+Again, it’s inconvenient, and a client will usually go with the path of least resistance.

-I repeat: do not give clients the time and opportunity to wander off and hire someone else.
-Trust me, it happens.
+So, buck up, and learn the mechanics of the site.
+Do NOT give clients the time and opportunity to wander away and hire someone else.

 Your quote template needs to pass muster when it comes to Standard English.
 You don’t get to speak with the clients over the phone (unless they expressly request it), so your written word needs to represent you, your business, and your brand.
 You have zero control over how harsh or lenient people will be when it comes to grammar errors and spelling mistakes – and whether it’s the difference between landing a gig or not.

-This isn’t speculation on my part.
-A friend of mine recently sourced bids for a home improvement project.
-All things being equal (comparable prices, equidistance from his house, all had good reviews, etc…), he went with the contractor whose proposal had less typos than the competition.
+Anecdotally, a friend of mine recently sourced bids for a home improvement project.
+All things being equal (comparable prices, equi-distance from his house, all had good reviews, etc…), he went with the contractor whose proposal had less typos than the competition.

 It happens.
-So, do what you need to.
-Run it through spell-check and Grammarly.
+Take a minute, and do what you need to do: run it through spell-check.
 Read it out loud.
 Have someone else read it.

 Also, unless you’re also in family entertainment like me, go incredibly sparingly (i.e., none) on the smiley faces.

-Remember, even if you do have what’s objectively a perfect quote, there’s still no guarantee you’ll land a gig.
-It takes time, patience, and perseverance.
-Using a good quote template is only part of the whole, and it shouldn’t be the only tool you rely on.
+Remember, even if you do have The Perfect Quote, there’s still no guarantee you’ll land a gig.
+Often-times, there’s circumstances beyond your control, and you can only do so much.
+As with most things in life, sending gig-winning quotes on Thumbtack.com takes time, patience, and perseverance.
+Using a good quote template is only a part of the whole, and it shouldn’t be the only tool you rely on.

-Any other tips or tricks you use for your Thumbtack quote templates?
+Any other tips or tricks you use for your quote templates?
 Leave me a comment below!